 Employers prefer candidates with relevant experience because they’re easier to train.
 If you’ve got job-specific experience, emphasise it when the interviewer asks you why you want to work with them:

-Why you would like to work for us?
+Why would you like to work for us?

 Why do you want to work for this company?